vaibhavnarkhede12/ansible_role_myimage/README.md

 1. sudo apt install ansible

-   create a folder where we will be creating the ansible roles and make a folder roles and run the below command  eg: ansible/roles/
+2. create a folder where we will be creating the ansible roles and make a folder roles and run the below command  eg: ansibletesting

-2. create a folder ansiblerole_myimage
+- ── main.yml
-   - roles
+- ── roles
+    - └── ansible_role_myimage
+      -    ├── files
+              -  └── init-script.bash
+      -    ├── README.md
-      -  myimage
+      -    └── tasks

-  	 main.yml
+              -  └── main.yml

 3. In main.yml copy below 4 lines
 4. if ansible needs to run on localhost give host as localhost